nickmmark/pupillometer-ghg/README.md

 # pupillometer-ghg
-calculate the greenhouse gas emissions from penlights and hardware pupillometers
+calculate the greenhouse gas emissions from disposable penlights and hardware pupillometers

 ## Overview
 All analyses and figures in this study were generated using open-source Python tools.
 The workflow models the life-cycle carbon footprint (kg CO₂e) of single-use ICU devices, annualized to per-bed-year values under varying occupancy and utilization.